NASA InSight lander nails Mars touchdown after scary six minutes

 "We've studied Mars from orbit and from the surface since 1965, learning about its weather, atmosphere, geology and surface chemistry," said Lori Glaze, acting director of NASA's Planetary Science Division in a statement.
 "Now we finally will explore inside Mars and deepen our understanding of our terrestrial neighbor as NASA prepares to send human explorers deeper into the solar system."

-While InSight confirmed a successful touchdown on Mars, we are awaiting the first images from the surface.
+We've already gotten the first image from the surface.
 More important for the sustained success of the mission, NASA awaits confirmation that the lander's two solar arrays have successfully deployed.
 To do this, InSight will need to wait a while until all the dust kicked up from landing has settled.

 Below, follow the exciting moments leading up to InSight's approach to the surface of our neighboring planet.